 Attitude Changing Media Projects

 In a continuation of the success of our first two viral video projects – “50 Mums” and “Three Lions World Cup Song” – which have amassed views in the hundreds of millions, featured on national television and were newsworthy in over 30 countries, we strive to continue to develop similar initiatives going forward.
-The common link with these projects is that they seek to engage a mainstream audience in a way that challenges and shifts their outdated perceptions of individuals with Downs Syndrome.
+The common link with these projects is that they seek to engage a mainstream audience in a way that challenges and shifts their outdated perceptions of individuals with Down syndrome.

 Positive Stories for New Parents

-A particular group in need of a balanced perspective on life with Downs Syndrome in 2018 are those who have recently received a diagnosis for their child – pre or post natally.
-Medical professionals often provide their information in the form of medical statistics and “risks” which only presents the “cons” of life with a child with Downs Syndrome.
+A particular group in need of a balanced perspective on life with Down syndrome today are those who have recently received a diagnosis for their child – pre or post-natally.
+Medical professionals often provide their information in the form of medical statistics and “risks” which only presents the “cons” of life with a child with Down syndrome.
 Yet over 93 percent of families report being happier for having the condition in their lives.
 The “pros” are much more difficult to capture as a bunch of bullet points.
-We seek to capture them for new parents in the form of parent stories that they can read, enjoy and be inspired to understand the positive experience that life with Downs Syndrome can be.
+We seek to capture them for new parents in the form of parent stories that they can read, enjoy and be inspired to understand the positive experience that life with Down syndrome can be.

 Learning Disability Inclusion Talks for Organisations

-We have presented our positive, inspiring and informative message to groups from a range of organisations to help them to understand what the reality of Downs Syndrome is in 2018 and how it can benefit them or their organisation.
+We have presented our positive, inspiring and informative message to groups from a range of organisations to help them to understand what the reality of Down syndrome is in current day and how it can benefit them or their organisation.
 We have presented to conferences for medical professionals, local authority employers and more to accelerate their understanding up to present day.

 Blogs and Articles for Print and online Media

-We are all parents of children with Downs Syndrome who together can have a voice to influence mainstream opinion.
+We are all parents of children with Down syndrome who together can have a voice to influence mainstream opinion.
 We often do this by publishing written articles via popular blog sites and the national press.
 All of our pieces are also published on this website.